angela-li/rladies-spatial-data/README.md

 I gave a talk to R-Ladies Chicago on April 26, 2018 about cool new things in #rspatial, like the `sf` and `tmap` packages.
 Here are the slides from the Meetup!

+I'd also like start building the #rspatialladies community, so stay tuned for more regarding this (and reach out if you're interested in helping organize)!
+Expect a Slack channel in the near future...

 [![](images/slide-title.png)](https://angela-li.github.io/slides/2018-04-26/rladies-spatial-data)

 References